AlberGonglius/Final-Project-Computer-Science/README.md

-Computer Science Lab Final project with C++ and Python, Pendulum Simulations.
+Computer Science Lab Final project with C++ and Python, Pendulum with external Force Simulations (Chaotic System).
 Check Results in Pngs and gifs